 In certain circumstances, it is necessary to transfer your Personal Data (including Special Category Data) outside the UK.
 In respect of such transfers, the University will comply with our obligations under UK GDPR and ensure an adequate level of protection for all transferred data.

 The University will retain your data in line with legal requirements or where there is a business need.
 Retention timeframes will be determined in line with the University’s Records Retention Schedule.

 What rights do you have in relation to your data?

-Under the General Data Protection Regulation, you have a right of access to your data, a right to rectification, erasure (in certain circumstances), restriction, objection or portability (in certain circumstances).
+Under the UK GDPR, you have a right of access to your data, a right to rectification, erasure (in certain circumstances), restriction, objection or portability (in certain circumstances).
 You also have a right to withdraw consent.
 To exercise these rights, please contact firstname.lastname@example.org.
 For all other requests, visit the individuals’ rights webpages.